nishikantparmariam/nishikantparmariam/README.md

 ### 👋 About Me

-Hi, I am Nishikant Parmar, currently a Member Techical at D.E.
+Hi, I am Nishikant Parmar, currently a Member Technical at D.E.
 Shaw India.
 I have completed my B.Tech. in Computer Science and Engineering from the Indian Institute of Technology (IIT), Gandhinagar.
 I am passionate about Full-Stack Software Development and Data Structures and Algorithms.

 ### ⚡ Skills